+What is the best marijuana products for Rheumatoid Arthritis?
+Smoking weed might not be it.
+But lotions, topicals and salves just might!
 While the topical and transdermal medical cannabis products being offered today are fairly new to the market, the topical application of cannabis extracts to wounds dates back thousands of years (Maida & Corban, 2017).
 In their newly published 2017 study, Maida & Corban demonstrated that topical application of cannabis extract demonstrated “clinically significant analgesia that was associated with reduced opioid utilization” in all three cases of wound pain in their study.
 The novelty of such topical cannabinoid treatment includes a lack of systemic side effects, is noninvasive in nature, can be self-administered and displays rapid onset of analgesia (Maida & Corban, 2017).

 The incredibly high safety profile and therapeutic index of medical cannabis, especially when contrasted with opioid analgesics, warrants further research into topical cannabinoid treatment for “patients suffering from wounds of all classes” (Maida & Corban, 2017).

 Topical preparations for pain and inflammation relief offer a variety of benefits over more traditional oral medications, as noted earlier.
 The current mainstay treatments for RA include a class of medications called “DMARDs” or “Disease Modifying Antirheumatic Drugs” (Heidari, 2011).
 One of the most popular medications for RA in this class of drugs is Methotrexate and is often used in combination therapy with other DMARDs in the treatment of this condition (Heidari, 2011).
 DMARDs show high efficacy and success in treating RA when started as early in the disease progression as possible, thus, patients with suspected RA should seek medical help promptly (Wilsdon & Hill, 2017).